huggingface/blog/autoformer.md

 ## Conclusion

-How do transformer based models comapre against the above linear baseline?
+How do Transformer based models compare against the above linear baseline?
 The test set MASE metrics from the different models we have are below:

 |Dataset | 	 Transformer (uni.) |   	 Transformer (mv.)  | Informer (uni.)| Informer (mv.) | Autoformer (uni.) | DLinear |
 |:--:|:--:| :--:| :--:| :--:|  :--:|  :--:|